 DESIRED OR PREFERRED QUALIFICATIONS

-- Experience or knowledge in Chemical, Civil , Environmental, or Mechanical Engineering;
+§ Experience or knowledge in Mechanical, Chemical, Petroleum, or Civil Engineering;

-- Training related to aboveground storage tanks, petroleum storage and management, or wastewater treatment.
+§ Training related to aboveground storage tanks or petroleum storage and management,

 LICENSES, REGISTRATIONS AND CERTIFICATIONS

-The MD Department of the Environment does not sponsor individuals in the application of the H-1B Visa.
-All applicants must be legally authorized to work in the United States under the Immigration and Reform Control Act.
-You must be legally authorized ad possess any necessary documents under this Act in order to be hired in the position for which you apply.
+All Applicants must be legally authorized to work in the United States under the Immigration and Reform Control Act.
+You must be legally authorized and possess any necessary documents under this Act in order to be hired in the position for which you applied.